There are several types of superannuation funds in Australia.

 Self-Managed Superannuation Funds (SMSFs) are funds established for a small number of individuals (5 or less) and regulated by the Australian Tax Office.
 The fund’s members are usually its trustees who are responsible for managing the fund’s investments.

 Where your super goes will often depend on the kind of work you do and how your employer has set up their superannuation arrangements.
 You may be eligible to choose your own fund.
-Before making a decision to close an existing super fund you should consider any penalties such as exit fees, changes to insurance cover or loss of benefits that may apply.
+Before making a decision to close an existing super fund you should consider any changes to insurance cover or loss of benefits that may apply.

 Who chooses where my super goes?